Teddy34/sovscope/readme.md

 # Sovscope
-For years, [Verite Rendition] has been providing sov influence map for Eve-Online to track alliances influences over sov-nullsec area of New Eden.
+For years, [Verite Rendition] has been providing fantastic sov influence maps for [Eve Online] to track alliances influences over sov-nullsec area of New Eden.
 Here's a small tool to make videos out of it!
 ### Install: